MIRTK/DrawEM/README.md

 Citation and acknowledgements
 -----------------------------

-If you found Draw-EM useful please give appropriate credit to the software.
+In case you found Draw-EM useful please give appropriate credit to the software.

 Publication: